teddygroves/bibat/README.md

 - Author name (the name of your organisation/company/team will also work)
 - Project description
 - Open source license (can be one of MIT, BSD-3 or none)
+- Whether to create a writing directory

-A folder with the repo name you chose should now appear in your current working directory, containing a lot of the writing you would otherwise have had to do yourself.
+A folder with the repo name you chose should now appear in your current working directory, with a lot of the boilerplate work of setting up a cmdstanpy project already done.

 ### Install dependencies

-The template project requires the following python libraries:
+The template project uses the following python libraries:

 - arviz
 - cmdstanpy